Zee Ntuli

-Zee Ntuli (born 1988) is a South African filmmaker.
+Zee Ntuli is a South African filmmaker.

 Ntuli's directorial debut was Bomlambo (Those Of The Water) (2013), shown at the Clermont-Ferrand International Short Film Festival.
 Hard To Get (2014) was a romantic thriller, "a story about falling in love and how scary it can be to trust a stranger".
 The film opened the 2014 Durban International Film Festival, and was shown at the BFI London Film Festival.